JHU-PL-Lab/www-pl/logistics.md

 ### Gradescope

 [Gradescope](https://gradescope.com) will be used for assignment submission and grade posting.
-See Piazza for the entry code.
+See CampusWire for the entry code.

-### Piazza

-We will be using Piazza for online discussions.
-You will need to manually register for The [PL Piazza Page]() so you can receive course announcements and discuss the material with other students.

 ### Assignments